utter-project/ELITR-Bench/README.md

 ### ELITR-Bench description

-This repository contains the dataset associated to ELITR-Bench – a benchmark for the evaluation of long-context LLMs on meeting transcripts.
+This repository contains the dataset and code associated to ELITR-Bench – a benchmark for the evaluation of long-context LLMs on meeting transcripts.
 The meeting data used in this benchmark originally comes from the ELITR dataset, which is available [here](https://lindat.mff.cuni.cz/repository/xmlui/handle/11234/1-4692).

 For more details on this dataset and the experiments we conducted, have a look at [our paper](https://arxiv.org/abs/2403.20262).
 If you found ELITR-Bench useful and want to refer to our work, please use the following citation: